-AUSTIN, Texas – Dec.
-13, 2019 – For drivers who currently drive with a named driver auto insurance policy in Texas, 2020 will be a year of change.
-Effective Jan.
-1, 2020, the writing and renewal of named driver policies will be prohibited in the state by House Bill 259.
+If you currently hold a named driver auto insurance policy in Texas, changes are coming down the road in 2020.
+Effective January 1, named driver auto policies will be prohibited in Texas by House Bill 259.